Prescriptive Artificial Intelligence: A Formal Paradigm for Auditing Human Decisions Under Uncertainty: Methodology

 The system employs a hybrid calculation model.
 The Fuzzy Inference System (FIS) computes the \texttt{Modifier\_Value} using the Centroid method.
 However, this value is not the final priority.
 The final substitution priority $P_{final}$ is calculated by applying the modifier to a baseline inverse of the cumulative performance, scaled by a factor $\alpha$:

 Where $\alpha = 0.25$ in the current version.
 This ensures that the fuzzy logic acts as a "tuner" that intensifies or attenuates the urgency based on tactical context (e.g., a yellow card or a goal scored), rather than overriding the player's core performance metric entirely.
-This methodology allows the expert's knowledge \cite{ESPN_s_d,Terra_s_d,CNN_s_d} to be faithfully captured by the system, adding significant weight to the player's performance on the field.
+This methodology allows the coach's in field knowledge to be faithfully captured by the system, adding significant weight to the player's performance on the field.
+In the terms of Axiom~3 and Section~\ref{sec:normative}, $P_{\mathrm{final}}$ instantiates the state-based quality function $f(s_t,\calN)$, and Rules R01--R15 jointly constitute the justification $E$ required by Axiom~2.